Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Introduction

 There exists a variety of literature on solving convex functional constrained optimization problems \eqref{main-prob}.
-One research line focuses on primal methods without involving the Lagrange multipliers including the cooperative subgradient methods~\cite{Polyak67,lan-zhou2016stoch} and level-set methods \cite{LNN,nesterov2018lectures,lin2018level,aravkin2018level,lin_svrg}.
+One research line focuses on primal methods, e.g., cooperative subgradient methods~\cite{Polyak67,lan-zhou2016stoch} and level-set methods \cite{LNN,nesterov2018lectures,lin2018level,aravkin2018level,lin_svrg}, which do not involve the Lagrange multipliers.
 One possible limitation of these methods is the difficulty to directly achieve accelerated rate of convergence when the objective or constraint functions are smooth.
 Constrained convex optimization problems can also be solved by reformulating them as saddle point problems which will then be solved by using primal-dual type algorithms (see \cite{Nemirovski2005mirror,aybat2018primal}).
-The main hurdle for existing primal-dual methods exists in that they require the projection of dual multipliers inside a ball whose diameter is usually unknown.
-Other alternative approaches for constrained convex problems include the classical exact penalty, quadratic penalty and augmented Lagrangian methods~\cite{bertsekasnonlinear,LanMon13-1,LanMon16-1,Xu2019-1}.
+The main hurdle for existing primal-dual methods exists in that they require the projection of dual multipliers onto a ball whose diameter is usually unknown.
+Other approaches for constrained convex problems include the classical exact penalty, quadratic penalty and augmented Lagrangian methods~\cite{bertsekasnonlinear,LanMon13-1,LanMon16-1,Xu2019-1}.
 These approaches however require the solutions of penalty subproblems and hence are more complicated than primal and primal-dual methods.
 Recently, research effort has also been directed to stochastic optimization problems with functional constraints \cite{lan-zhou2016stoch,aravkin2018level}.
 In spite of many interesting findings, existing methods for solving these problems are still limited: a) many primal methods solve only stochastic problems with deterministic constraints~\cite{lan-zhou2016stoch}, and the convergence for accelerated primal-dual methods \cite{Nemirovski2005mirror,aybat2018primal} has not been studied for stochastic functional constrained problems; and b) a few algorithms for solving problems with expectation constraints require either a constraint evaluation step~\cite{lan-zhou2016stoch}, or stochastic lower bounds on the optimal value~\cite{aravkin2018level}, thus relying on a light-tail assumption for the stochastic noise and conservative sampling estimates based on Bernstein inequality.
 Some other algorithms require even more restrictive assumptions that the noise associated with stochastic constraints has to be bounded~\cite{YuNeelyWei17}.